 What equipment would I need for the hike?

 Ok, so you are going to spending 2 nights in the mountains.
 So you are going to need to have the correct equipment to survive in the mountains.
 Sounds dramatic I know but safety first.

 These are the basic things you will need, but please check out the following links for a more detailed description.
 And PLEASE, watch the Youtube video as well.
 It will give you a visual aspect on what to bring.

-- A 55 litre backpack ( it must be able to fit your sleeping bag, clothing, snacks, water, sleeping mat).
+- A 55 to 75 litre backpack ( it must be able to fit your sleeping bag, clothing, snacks, water, sleeping mat).
 A 35 LITRE DAYPACK IS NOT SUFFICIENT (unless you can fit all your stuff in it.
 And good luck with that we sayJ)

 - Sleeping bag that can handle 3 Degrees Celcius. ( Of course you can sleep in all your fleece jerseys if need be as well.
 A good sleeping bag liner also adds a few degrees to the sleeping bag rating)